Skip to main content

 On Linux with Landlock ABI v4+, per-port filtering is enforced and only the specified ports can be bound.

---allow-bind only has effect in proxy mode (when --network-profile or --proxy-allow is active).
+--listen-port only has effect in proxy mode (when --network-profile or --allow-domain is active).
 Without proxy mode, network operations use the default OS-level allow/deny and bind is not restricted.

 nono shell Options

-nono shell supports the same permission, profile, secrets, and dry-run flags as nono run, plus:
+nono shell supports the same permission, profile, credential, and dry-run flags as nono run, plus:

 --shell